Photo Credit: Davide Colagiacomo

 After separate beginnings in dance, theatre, television and the opera field Renaud Doucet, Stage director & Choreographer, and André Barbe, Set & Costume Designer, joined forces in 2000.
 Since then they created together over 40 new opera productions that are recognized for their creativity, sense of spectacle and minutely detailed dramaturgy.

-Their work as a team gained international recognition with their new productions of DIE ZAUBERFLÖTE at the Glyndebourne Festival, LA CENERENTOLA, LA BELLE HÉLÈNE and DIE FLEDERMAUS at the Hamburg Staatsoper, LA FILLE DU REGIMENT at Teatro La Fenice & Teatro Regio di Torino, IL SIGNOR BRUSCHINO at the Rossini Festival, SAMSON & DALILA at the Kungliga Operan in Stockholm, DIE FEEN by Wagner - for the bicentenial celebrations - for Oper Leipzig in coproduction with the Bayreuther Festspiele, LES CONTES D'HOFFMANN at Oper Bonn & Volksoper Wien, PELLÉAS ET MÉLISANDE at the Teatro Regio di Parma, PÉNÉLOPE by Fauré, SI J'ÉTAIS ROI by Adam, THÉRÈSE / LA NAVARRAISE by Massenet and IL BRAVO by Mercadante at the Wexford Festival Opera (Ireland), ARABELLA and LA GRANDE DUCHESSE DE GEROLSTEIN at Oper Köln for the 2019 bicentenial celebrations of Jacques Offenbach in his native city, CENDRILLON by Massenet at l’Opéra National du Rhin in Strasbourg & l’Opéra de Marseille (France), New York City Opera (USA), Badisches Staatstheater Karlsruhe (Germany) and L’Opéra de Montréal (Canada), BENVENUTO CELLINI and IPHIGENIE EN AULIDE at l’Opéra National du Rhin, IL MATRIMONIO SEGRETO at the Innsbrucker Festwochen der Alten Musik & Oper Köln, TURANDOT at Opera Philadelphia, Seattle Opera, Minnesota Opera, Atlanta Opera, Utah Opera, Cincinnati Opera & Vancouver Opera, LA BOHÈME at Scottish Opera, Theatre St Gallen & Vancouver Opera, the Viennese premiere of THE SOUND OF MUSIC, TURANDOT and RUSALKA at the Volksoper Wien (Austria), THAÏS at Opera Theatre of Saint Louis, l’Opéra de Montréal, Palm Beach Opera, Boston Lyric Opera & Florida Grand Opera, PELLÉAS ET MÉLISANDE and THE RAPE OF LUCRETIA at L’Opéra de Montréal, a North American production of LES CONTES D'HOFFMANN at Opera Theatre of Saint Louis, Boston Lyric Opera, Opera Colorado & Florida Grand Opera, MANON at the Scottish Opera & Malmö Opera, the entire 2009-10 season of Florida Grand Opera in Miami with LUCIA DI LAMMERMOOR, IL PAGLIACCI, SUOR ANGELICA, IL BARBIERE DI SIVIGLIA & CARMEN; DON PASQUALE at Scottish Opera, Florida Grand Opera & Teatro Carlo Felice of Genova.
+Their work as a team gained international recognition with their new productions of DIE ZAUBERFLÖTE at the Glyndebourne Festival, LA CENERENTOLA, LA BELLE HÉLÈNE and DIE FLEDERMAUS at the Hamburg Staatsoper, LA FILLE DU REGIMENT at Teatro La Fenice & Teatro Regio di Torino, IL SIGNOR BRUSCHINO at the Rossini Festival, SAMSON & DALILA at the Kungliga Operan in Stockholm, DIE FEEN by Wagner - for the bicentenial celebrations - for Oper Leipzig in coproduction with the Bayreuther Festspiele, LA CENERENTOLA at the Latvian National Opera in Riga & l’Opéra National du Capitole in Toulouse, LES CONTES D'HOFFMANN at Oper Bonn & Volksoper Wien, PELLÉAS ET MÉLISANDE at the Teatro Regio di Parma, PÉNÉLOPE by Fauré, SI J'ÉTAIS ROI by Adam, THÉRÈSE / LA NAVARRAISE by Massenet and IL BRAVO by Mercadante at the Wexford Festival Opera (Ireland), ARABELLA and LA GRANDE DUCHESSE DE GEROLSTEIN at Oper Köln for the 2019 bicentenial celebrations of Jacques Offenbach in his native city, CENDRILLON by Massenet at l’Opéra National du Rhin in Strasbourg & l’Opéra de Marseille (France), New York City Opera (USA), Badisches Staatstheater Karlsruhe (Germany) and L’Opéra de Montréal (Canada), BENVENUTO CELLINI and IPHIGENIE EN AULIDE at l’Opéra National du Rhin, IL MATRIMONIO SEGRETO at the Innsbrucker Festwochen der Alten Musik & Oper Köln, TURANDOT at Opera Philadelphia, Seattle Opera, Minnesota Opera, Atlanta Opera, Utah Opera, Cincinnati Opera & Vancouver Opera, LA BOHÈME at Scottish Opera, Theatre St Gallen & Vancouver Opera, the Viennese premiere of THE SOUND OF MUSIC, TURANDOT and RUSALKA at the Volksoper Wien (Austria), THAÏS at Opera Theatre of Saint Louis, l’Opéra de Montréal, Palm Beach Opera, Boston Lyric Opera & Florida Grand Opera, PELLÉAS ET MÉLISANDE and THE RAPE OF LUCRETIA at L’Opéra de Montréal, a North American production of LES CONTES D'HOFFMANN at Opera Theatre of Saint Louis, Boston Lyric Opera, Opera Colorado & Florida Grand Opera, MANON at the Scottish Opera & Malmö Opera, the entire 2009-10 season of Florida Grand Opera in Miami with LUCIA DI LAMMERMOOR, IL PAGLIACCI, SUOR ANGELICA, IL BARBIERE DI SIVIGLIA & CARMEN; DON PASQUALE at Scottish Opera, Florida Grand Opera & Teatro Carlo Felice of Genova.

 During the 2020-21 season Barbe & Doucet completed 4 new productions despite Covid 19 : DIE FLEDERMAUS for the Hamburg Staatsoper - PELLEAS ET MELISANDE at the Teatro Regio di Parma presented on Rai5 - LA CENERENTOLA at the Latvian National Opera that was filmed to be streamed and IL SIGNOR BRUSCHINO at the Rossini Opera Festival thanks to all the teams enormous efforts and to the managements who believed that it could be achieved.